disyraf/EP1000/docs/3dmodel.md

 ![](images/a8/m2.jpg)

-Here are the step I took to get the final model:
+Here are the steps I took to get the final model:

 1. Draw a rectangle with dimensions 20 x 50
 2. Draw a construction line with length 6.66 horizontally from the mid-point of the breadth